MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-management.md

 You can connect your on-premises solution to a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant for the purpose of migrating your data to the cloud.
 Once you have set up this configuration, you can manage your cloud environment and data migration from the **Cloud Migration Management** page in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online.

+> [!NOTE]
+> To run the migration tool and manage migrations, you must have the SUPER permission set.

 ## Cloud Migration Management

 The **Cloud Migration Management** page provides information about your data migration runs as well as the ability to manage your migration services, for example.